 Bartels Land and Livestock — The farm grows corn, hay, wheat and barley, but is known for its beautiful pumpkin patch and vegetable garden.
 Pick sweet corn, bell peppers, tomatoes, cucumbers, zucchini, carrots, spinach, beets, eggplant and more.
 You may pick straight from the garden by making an appointment with Nancy.
 Open mid-June to November.
 4400 Giddings Rd., Fort Collins, 970-493-3853.

 Masonville Orchards — More than 200 varieties of apples and pears.
-U-pick orchard is open weekends from Labor Day through Thanksgiving.
+U-Pick Apple, Pear, and Plum Orchard in Ault is open weekends from early September through early November.
 Call ahead for dates and hours.
-4545 Cobb Lake Dr., Fort Collins, 970-231-6399.
+42135 County Road 43, Ault, 80610; 970-231-6399.